Advice for shops and businesses reopening

 - If you feel unwell, you must stay at home

-- Keep a safe distance – 2 metres where possible – from other people
+- Keep a safe distance – 2 metres where possible and at least 1 metre otherwise – from other people

 - Use hand gel if you can and wash your hands as soon as you get home